Find where AI delivers.Start there.

 Four steps.
 One clear direction.

-No consultants, no workshops, no week-long discovery sprints.
-Structured thinking about where AI creates real value — and where to begin.
+A structured way to identify where AI creates real value — and where to begin.

 01